 Des Moines Valley Health and Human Services (DVHHS) was formed pursuant to Minn.
 Stat. § 471.59, by Cottonwood and Jackson Counties.
 DVHHS began official operations on January 1, 2014, and performs human services and public health functions.
 Funding is provided by the member counties based on consideration of the population based on the most recent national census.
 DVHHS is governed by the Board of Commissioners made up of the five Commissioners from each member county.

 Financing is provided by state and federal grants and appropriations from member counties.
-Cottonwood County's contributions in 2019 for the health and human services function were \$2,851,644.
+Cottonwood County's contributions in 2020 for the health and human services function were \$2,851,644.
+Complete financial statements of DVHHS can be obtained at 11 Fourth Street, Windom, Minnesota 56111.